 Section 1009.286, FS, establishes an "excess hour" surcharge for a student seeking a bachelor's degree at a state university.
 It is critical that students, including those entering Florida colleges, are aware of the potential for additional course fees.
-"Excess hours" are defined as credit hours that go beyond 110% of the credit hours required for a bachelor's degree program.
-For example, if the length of the bachelor's degree program is 120 credit hours, the student may be subject to an excess hour surcharge for any credits attempted beyond 132 credit hours (110% x 120=132).
-Students whose educational plan may include earning a bachelor's degree should make every effort to enroll in and successfully complete on their first attempt those courses required for their intended major.
-Florida College System students intending to transfer to another state college or to a state university should identify a major or "transfer program" early and, by the time the student earns 30 semester hours of college credit, should be advised of admission requirements for that program, including the approved common prerequisites.
+"Excess hours" are defined as credit hours that go beyond 120% of the credit hours required for a bachelor's degree program.
+For example, if the length of the bachelor's degree program is 120 credit hours, the student may be subject to an excess hour surcharge for any credits attempted beyond 144 credit hours ($120\% \times 120=144$).
+Students whose educational plan may include earning a degree should make every effort to enroll in and successfully complete those courses required for their intended major, on their first attempt.
+Florida College students intending to transfer to a state university should identify a major or "transfer program" early and be advised of admission requirements for that program, including the approved common prerequisites.
 Course withdrawals and/or repeats, as well as enrollment in courses nonessential to the intended major, may contribute to a potential excess hours surcharge.